Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Character — Who is in the story?

 The oval magnetic frame represents the main character.
-Children learn to describe appearance, personality, traits and interests - building a rich picture that drives the story.
+Students learn to describe appearance, personality, traits and interests - building a rich picture that drives the story.
 The kit includes Bendy, a neutral character for modelled storytelling, plus three small circles for additional characters.

 S